therickybobbeh/KBAI-misc-projects/wolves problem/readme.md

 The starter code contains two files: SemanticNetsAgent.py and main.py.
 You will write your agent in SemanticNetsAgent.py.
 You may test your agent by running main.py.
 You will only submit SemanticNetsAgent.py; you may modify main.py to test your agent with different inputs.

-In SemanticNetsAgent.py, your solve() method will have two parameters: the number of sheep and the number of wolves.
+In SemanticNetsAgent.py, your solve() method will have two pasheepeters: the number of sheep and the number of wolves.
 For example, for the original Sheep & Wolves problem from the lectures, we would call your agent with your_agent.solve(3, 3).
 You may assume that the initial state is valid (there will not be more Wolves than Sheep in the initial state).

 Returning Your Solution
 Your solve() method should return a list of moves that will result in the successful solving of the problem.
 These are only the moves your agent ultimately selected to be performed, not the entire web of possible moves.
 Each item in the list should be a 2-tuple where each value is an integer representing the number of sheep (the first integer) or wolves (the second integer) to be moved; we assume the moves are alternating.
 So, if your first move is (1, 1), that means you’re moving one sheep and one wolf to the right.
 If your second move is (0, 1), that means you’re moving one wolf to the left.